 Apps to Make Money Selling Stuff

-Bookscouter makes it easy to see which books—especially textbooks–have any value.
+Bookscouter makes it easy to see how much your books—especially textbooks—are worth.

-When you scan the book’s barcode, the app will search the ISBN to see what your book is selling for on various sites.
-You can then decide which vendor site is the best place to sell your book for the maximum amount.
+When you scan the book’s barcode, the app will show you how much your book is selling for on various sites.
+You can then decide which vendor site is the best place to sell your book for the maximum value.

 Make money selling your used CDs, DVDs, and video games using this app.

-Decluttr will tell you how much your items are worth–usually a depressingly low amount–and even give you a pre-paid shipping label to send them all in.
+Decluttr will tell you how much your items are worth and even give you a pre-paid shipping label to send them all in.

-Where Decluttr lacks in high payouts, it makes up for in ease-of-use.
-It’s certainly easier than attempting to photgraph, list, sell, and ship all your items individually.
+But what Decluttr lacks in high payouts, it makes up for in ease-of-use.
+It’s definitely easier than attempting to photograph, list, sell, and ship all your items one-by-one.